Speak To An Addiction Professional

 Adderall has become a popular (And problematic) substance.
 Initially used to treat people with severe A.D.H.D.
 (Attention Deficit Hyperactive Disorder), Adderall has become a subject of misuse.
 From college campuses to sports performances, Adderall and similar amphetamines run rampant.
 So, what is Adderall and why is it being used so frequently?

 What is Adderall?

 Adderall is an approved medicine, used in the treatment of patients suffering from attention deficit hyperactivity disorder (ADHD) and certain sleeping concerns.
 The main components present in this medicine are amphetamine and dextro-amphetamine; both of these are stimulating substances; that is they influence and control the nervous system.
 This is what makes Adderall primarily a medicine which is ill-treated and used as a harmful drug by numerous people!

 Adderall comes in the form of tablets and capsules.
-Around almost 70% of the patients of ADHD have shown improvements with the use of this medicine.
-Similar to meth, it works by releasing the stimulating substances in the blood stream and starts effecting the body by tweaking and changing the natural chemical production of the body; assisting in improving the hyperactive behavior and attention span of the patient.
-It is also used to medically cure people with issues of over drowsiness and sleep.
+Around almost 70% of the patients with ADHD have shown improvements with the use of this medicine.
+Similar to meth, it works by releasing the stimulating substances in the bloodstream and starts affecting the body by tweaking and changing the natural chemical production of the body; assisting in improving the hyperactive behavior and attention span of the patient.
+It is also used to medically cure people with issues of over-drowsiness and sleep.

-The properties of this medicine makes it an ideal substance for abuse, as it makes a person much alert and productive in his work.
-Illegitimate use of the substance regarded as an abuse can happen if:
+The properties of this medicine make it an ideal substance for abuse, as it makes a person many alerts and productive in his work.
+Illegitimate use of the substance regarded as abuse can happen if: